 6.2 Documentation Required For Eligibility.
 As a condition of participation, each team is required to have grade and age documentation available for each player for review at any time during an event.
 Proof of grade and age must be available for review by PrimeTime Sports representatives at all events.
 Failure to have such information available at the event may result in player ineligibility, game forfeiture, and/or team removal from the event.

 6.3 Acceptable Forms of Documentation.
 Acceptable proofs of age include print or digital copy of birth certificate, adoption papers, immigration papers, school documentation which reflects DOB, current driver’s license and current passport.
 Acceptable proofs of grade include a clean copy of any report card of the current or immediately preceding school year, progress report for current school year, or current school ID.

 7. Player Eligibility Protest Procedure:

 7.1.
 Scope.
-The following Player Eligibility Protest procedure applies to all PrimeTime Sports events, EXCLUDING the PrimeTime Sports National Basketball Championship.
-The Player Eligibility Protest process for the National Basketball Championship is detailed in the Championship materials.
+The following Player Eligibility Protest procedure applies to all PrimeTime Sports events.

 7.2.
 Who Can Protest: Player Eligibility Protests can be submitted only by a coach or manager of a team participating in the same division as the team with the player(s) whose eligibility is being challenged.
 For a team to submit a Protest, the team must demonstrate to the Site Director that the protesting team has eligibility documentation for its players available for review by the Site Director.
 A team is NOT allowed to protest the eligibility of a player from another team without having the eligibility documentation for its players.